-Sambal oelek originated in Indonesia but has grown in popularity far beyond its home region to become a global condiment.
+It originated in Indonesia but has grown in popularity far beyond its home region to become a global condiment.
 You can find many incarnations of this chili paste across southeast Asia.
 For example, you will find forms of it in Cambodia and Thailand.
-It is a simple seasoning made of bright red chil peppers and speckled with the yellowish-white seeds.
+It is a simple seasoning made of bright red chili peppers and speckled with their yellowish-white seeds.

 Sambal oelek exists as one of many sambals.
-The sambal class of condiments delivers a vast range of flavor profiles that includes sour with sambal asam and sweet with sambal kalasan.
+The sambal class of condiments delivers a vast range of flavor profiles that include sour with sambal asam and sweet with sambal kalasan.

 Sambal oelek flavor profile

-Sambal oelek offers mild heat and little else.
-Some versions come with garlic but even those will not be intensely flavored, and some may also contain an acid to offer a little tartness.
-Most blends will include salt, but too little to consider it truly salty.
+Some versions of sambal oelek do come with garlic, but even those will not be intensely flavored, and some may also contain an acid to create the expected tartness.
 In commercial blends like the Huy Fong Foods version, you will find sodium bisulfate and xanthan gum.
-The sodium bisulfate is to lower pH and the xanthan gum is to give the paste a thicker, jam-like texture.
+The sodium bisulfate is to lower pH, and the xanthan gum is to give the paste a thicker, jam-like texture.